-WASHINGTON, May 11, 2017 - The State Department has made a determination approving a possible Foreign Military Sale to the Government of India for CBRN support equipment.
-The estimated cost is $75 million.
-The Defense Security Cooperation Agency delivered the required certification notifying Congress of this possible sale on May 10, 2017.
+WASHINGTON, Aug.
+31, 2017 - The State Department has made a determination approving a possible Foreign Military Sale to Australia for an upgrade program for MH-60R Multi-Mission Helicopters.
+The estimated cost is $360 million.
+The Defense Security Cooperation Agency delivered the required certification notifying Congress of this possible sale on August 30, 2017.

-This proposed sale will contribute to the foreign policy and national security of the United States, by helping to improve the security of a friendly country which has been, and continues to be, an important force for political stability and economic progress in South Asia.
+This sale will support the foreign policy and national security of the United States by helping to improve the security of a major non-NATO ally that continues to be an important force for political stability and economic progress in the Western Pacific.
+It is vital to the U.S. national interest to assist our ally in developing and maintaining a strong and ready self-defense capability.

 The proposed sale of this equipment and support will not alter the basic military balance in the region.